- About Us

 Primarily, agile means understanding an end user and its needs/expectations absolutely and working by focusing on giving the most appropriate product/service to their expectation fast.
 To create a user story in order for agile to be successful: it is very critical to be able to move in the optimum space in order for understanding our users' needs correctly and analyze them correctly.

 Prioritizing user stories uncovered in Agile and developing a product/service as a team in a two to four weekly running sprint working blocks, called iterations, is essential for both the methodology and the product to be successful.

 While the user is creating the story, these details are being used as test and hypothesis tools to create a valuable product/service.
 Whilst these iterations are being discovered, it is necessary to understand clearly; who the end user is, what kind of life he/she has, what kind of needs do they have and what the team can do to them.
 These details are being used as test and hypothesis tools to create a valuable product/service.

 The user story can be perceived as a facilitator for team discussion and a collaborative area for product/service development.
 The product with the features that fit the user story is presented to the end user with pilot tests and then the agile work process is completed by making the revisions according to the feedback and putting out the product/service to the market (outcome).

-Although it is not the direct topic of this article, in addition to the critical points mentioned above with regards to the product/service (outcome), the most important prequities for the success of Agile project is that sprint team's communication with each other should be open, respectful and isolated from the hierarchial role.
+Although it is not the direct topic of this article, in addition to the critical points mentioned above with regards to the product/service (outcome), the most important prerequisites for the success of Agile project is that sprint team's communication with each other should be open, respectful and isolated from the hierarchical role.